Otorrhea: causes and treatment of fluid or discharge from the ear

 What causes otorrhea?

-In most cases, ear drainage is the result of a perforated tympanic membrane, or a ruptured eardrum, from an ear infection.
-Building pressure from fluid accumulation in the middle ear causes the eardrum to rupture, allowing the fluid to drain out into the ear canal.
+In most cases, ear drainage is the result of a ruptured eardrum (your doctor might call it a perforated tympanic membrane) from an ear infection.
+Infections often cause fluid buildup in the middle ear, which can put pressure on the ear drum and cause it to rupture.
+That rupture allows the fluid to drain out into the ear canal.
 Other otorrhea causes include:

-These are unlikely causes of otorrhea; discuss your symptoms with a doctor to determine what might be causing your ear drainage.
+The cause of your otorrhea will determine how it’s treated.
+Always discuss all of your symptoms with a doctor to determine what might be causing your ear drainage.

 Ear examination